aimlfun/MiniCA/README.md

 ## Mutual TLS / 2-way SSL => Client Certificates

-Or maybe like me, you want to use client certificate authentication for single sign-on to your internal web application (using mTLS / 2-way SSL)?
+Or maybe, like me, you want to use client certificate authentication for single sign-on to your internal web application (using mTLS / 2-way SSL)?

 Let's say you have a web-server (e.g. `www.mysite.io`), and a user `dave@mysite.io` who needs a client certificate to access it.

-For this you make the client certificate with the `--user` option (example user `dave@mysite.io`):
+For this, you make the client certificate with the `--user` option (example user `dave@mysite.io`):

 ```bash
 MiniCA.exe --user dave@mysite.io